 Let’s jump into a series of best practices that project managers should follow on their projects.
 These best practices will apply to any type of project.
 I have done this over a series of 30+ years.
 This stuff works!

-Wait, wait before we go to far, I have actually created you an ebook and a full webinar on the topic.
+Wait, wait before we go too far, I have actually created you an ebook and a full webinar on the topic.
 If you are interested, check out Bill Dow’s PMP training site here and grab your copy of the eBook and the secret link to the full webinar.
-Scoll down to the “Looking for Project Management EBooks?” section and you will see the blue box to get you started.

 If you like this article, I am sure you will like this one on change management.
 Check it out here: How to Implement Change both Personally and Professionally! you are going to love it.
 If you are in the PMO space, and looking for my PMO articles, I say start on this one: How to Build a Project Management Office(PMO) Checklist in 12 Steps!